mdchambers/dissertation/dissertation_outline.md

 		* According to modENCODE data, gro transcript levels are highest at embryo deposition, and steadily decrease, reaching a low point during larval L3 stage.
 Gro levels are slightly elevated during late L3 and white prepupae stages, before dropping once more to approximately early/mid larval levels
 		* Our Gro profile is consistent with these observations
 		* Figure: Groucho expression timecourse (wt and mut)
+* Groucho target genes are enriched for developmentally-regulated transcription factors
 * Drosophila Gro is a dedicated repressor
 	* Introduce concept of Gro homologs that serve primarily as activators
 	* Evidence from LoF and OE regulated genes

 * Recruitment of Groucho to intronic regions correlates with repression of those genes, but does not appear to be an obligate feature of repression
 	* Multiple known or suspected Gro targets lack introns (zen, tolloid, twist, wntD, tll, sna)